Trusted Local Auto

 Why 5 Years is the Standard Flush Interval

 Manufacturers recommend 5-year flush intervals based on testing and real-world experience.
 Some newer vehicles use extended-life coolants lasting 7-10 years, but 5 years is standard for most vehicles.
 Check your owner's manual for your specific vehicle's recommendation.
 Following this schedule prevents cooling system problems and extends radiator life.
+If you want to explore this in more detail, How to Properly Dispose of Old Antifreeze in Your City adds practical context.

 Signs Your Coolant Needs Flushing